 Rollei is a venerable name in photography.
 It was Rollei who invented the TLR concept with their Rolleiflex in 1929 (actually, Franke and Heidecke – Rollei was the brand name, not the maker).
 In the fullness of time, the original company ceased trading and the name ‘Rollei’ and the associated intellectual property rights got sold repeatedly.
 By 1995, the name ‘Rollei’ belonged to Samsung and it was the Samsung iteration of the company that made this camera.
 The legend ‘Rollei Germany’ appears twice on this camera – once on the base and once around the lens.
-This gives the impression that the camera was made in Germany but I understand that was a ‘made in China’ sticker on the base when new.
+This gives the impression that the camera was made in Germany but I understand that there was a ‘made in China’ sticker on the base when new.

 - lens: Vario-Apogon